prowestgis/upp-wg/interop.md

 | `sort` | `string` | Can be one of `name`, `display_name` or `type`.
 Default: `name`
 | `direction` | `string` | Can be one of `asc` or `desc`.
 Default: `desc`

-The valid UPP Service Types are
+The valid UPP Service Type are

 * `route` for Esri-compatible routing services
 * `geometry` for Esri-compatible geometry services